 I finally settled into Seat 7D.
 After a two-hour delay I managed a smile as the Captain quipped apologetically that the airline hasn’t found a way to control lightning.
-My quiet respite in my seat was disturbed by a disgruntled posse of travelers around me.
+A disgruntled posse of travelers around me disturbed my quiet respite in my seat.
 In particular, one person was squeezing in a final call before takeoff.

 The flight attendant took the microphone and reminded the passengers that it was time to conclude use of cellular devices.
 The not-so-subtle reminder was clear.
 “Finish the call!”
 Whether it was because the announcement drew our attention to the call or the fact that the passenger was a classic “loud talker”, most of us from Row 3 to Row 23 heard the conversation.